neizshya/scoreboard/README.md

-this is for frontend developer test of pt.
+this is for frontend developer test answer of pt.
 Andara Rejo Makmur

 after cloning the repository, add .env.local and add this line inside of it